 How to use Women's Multivitamin

-Take this medication by mouth, usually once daily or as directed.
+Chew this medication thoroughly and swallow, usually once daily or as directed.
 Follow all directions on the product package, or take as directed by your doctor.
 Do not take more than the recommended dosage.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication regularly in order to get the most benefit from it.
 To help you remember, take it at the same time each day.